lifeisstillgood/softwaremind/docs/newbook/moop.rst

 Also thwre are three new jobs advertised that seem roght for you - one of which is in same company as a linkedin 2 toer contact

 Have you finiahed hanging up the last load of washing?

+moop - digital archaeology
+history of a wedding ring